andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 {% include figure image_path="/assets/images/kerberos/ugi_1.png" %}

-The User class, which implements the previously introduced Principal interface, contains basic information about the logged-in entity, such as Kerberos principal and the corresponding *authentication method*.
+The User class, which implements the previously introduced Principal interface, contains basic information about the logged-in entity, such as Kerberos principal and the corresponding authentication method.

 {% include figure image_path="/assets/images/kerberos/ugi_2.png" %}